seal and birds Ailsa Black

 Gill Wild

-Seal Secrets is a beautiful book by the founder and director of Cornwall Seal Group Research Trust, condensing what the author has learned from years of studying these beautiful mysterious creatures.
+• Seal Secrets is a beautiful book by the founder of Cornwall Seal Group Research Trust, condensing knowledge from years of observing seals in the wild.
+Profits fund the charity’s work to help native wild seals.

-The Seal Alliance Protection Action Group is dedicated to protecting seals and their habitats worldwide, to save the hundreds of thousands killed yearly due to pollution, entanglement, loss of prey, boat collisions, noise pollution and climate change.
-As well as hunting.
+• The Seal Alliance Protection Action Group is dedicated to protecting seals and habitats worldwide, to save those killed due to pollution, entanglement, loss of prey, boat collisions, noise pollution, climate change and hunting.

 How Sustainable Sailors Can Help Seals